RaphaeleL/visualizer/README.md

 - *Maze search*: edit `maze.h` and swap which header is included under the “Choose one algorithm” section (bfs/dfs/greedy/astar/dijkstra).
 - *Sorting*: edit `sort.h` and choose one include under its “Choose one algorithm” section (bubble/selection/merge/quick/heap).
+- *Function plotter*: set the function as a command line argument when running `./main plotter <function>`.

 ## Further Example